Flightline (horse): Stud career

 Prior to the Breeders' Cup Classic, Lane's End and Keeneland announced that a 2.5% ownership stake in Flightline would be auctioned off on November 7 ahead of the Keeneland November Breeding Stock Sale, with the winning bidder receiving access to future breeding seasons and a share in the horse's breeding revenue.
 Agent Fred Seitz, owner of Brookdale Farm in Versailles, Kentucky, placed the winning bid of $4.6 million on behalf of a client who did not wish to be publicly identified at the time.
 The selling price of the stake put Flightline's value at $184 million, a figure that did not consider the fact that the shares of the racing syndicate were converted into a breeding syndicate after the horse's retirement.

+The fee for Flightline in 2024 was lowered to $150,000, and remained the same in 2025.